2017-18 Featured Speakers

 "Milky Way Radio Astronomy."

-Areas of Interest: Galaxy Formation and Evolution, Galaxy Clusters, Star Formation, Active Galactic Nuclei, High Redshift Galaxies
+Areas of Interest: Galaxy Formation and Evolution, Galaxy Clusters, Star Formation, Active Galactic Nuclei (Black Holes), High Redshift Galaxies